-Action should be taken to recover arrears of revenue from lease rentals and in case of failure to pay, action should be taken in terms of the agreement.
-The Chilaw Plantations PLC has paid a sum of Rs.28,220,561 by November 2020 out of arrears of lease rentals amounting to Rs.77,718,730 remained as at 31/12/2019.
+The Chilaw Plantations PLC sum has paid a Rs.28,220,561 by November 2020 out of arrears of lease amounting rentals Rs.77,718,730 remained as at 31/12/2019.
 Moreover, the Chilaw Plantations PLC has been notified in writing to pay remaining lease rentals.

-Kotagala Plantations The PLC has not paid any lease rental whatsoever so far and it has been informed that lease rental should be paid from revenue received from felling trees carried out according to the Five -Year Forest Management Plan and that it is not permitted to fell trees in future until the said lease rentals are paid.
-Moreover, an extent of 329 hectares of the Millewa Estate owned by the Kotagala Plantations PLC has been acquired by the Urban Development Authority and the Company has informed that arrears of lease rental will be paid after receiving compensation relating thereto.
+Kotagala Plantations PLC has not paid any lease rental whatsoever so far and it has been informed that lease rental should be paid from revenue received from felling trees carried according to the Five -Year Forest Management Plan and that it is not permitted to fell trees in future until the said lease rentals are paid.
+Moreover, an extent of 329 hectares of the Millewa Estate owned by the Kotagala Plantations PLC has been by acquired the Urban Development Authority and the Company has informed that arrears of lease rental will be paid after receiving compensation relating thereto.